JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 Multiplatform.
 Learn how to implement these in your first application, so that after completing this onboarding journey you can use them in future projects.

-The updated app will retrieve data over the internet from a [SpaceX public API](https://docs.spacexdata.com/?version=latest) and display the date of the last successful launch of a SpaceX rocket.
+The updated app will retrieve data over the internet from a [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) and display the date of the last successful launch of a SpaceX rocket.

 ## Add more dependencies